jeroenheijmans/advent-of-code-2023/README.md

 20. MermaidJS is great!
 21. Know when to take a break.
 22. Slow can be fine.
-23. Reinventing algorithms on your own is dumb _and_ smart.
+23. Reinventing algorithms on your own is dumb *and* smart.
 24. Math is hard.
-25. TODO
+25. Sometimes only the result counts!

 ## Compendium Repositories